elixir-lang/ex_doc/README.md

 As your project grows, your documentation may very likely change, even structurally.
 There are a few important things to consider in this regard:

 - Links to your *extras* will break if you change or move file names.
-- Links to your *modules, and mix tasks* will change if you change your code.
+- Links to your *modules, and mix tasks* will change if you change their name.
 - Links to *functions* are actually links to modules with anchor links.
 If you change the function name, the link does not break but will leave users at the top of the module's documentation.